Welcome to The Conservation Volunteers in Leicestershire and Rutland.

 From April 2018 to March 2020, TCV is working together with Leicester City Council to provide a unique opportunity to support and develop community food growing in Leicester.
-By growing food within the City we’re helping to reduce food miles, produce food that can be grown organically and shared locally.
+By growing food within the City we’re helping to reduce food miles, and produce food that can be grown organically to then be shared locally.

 For more information please contact:

 Evington House, Beech Room,